audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

 Applies a low-pass filter to a delay so that with each subsequent delay, the filter's cut-off frequency is reduced.
-A low-pass filter attenuates sound above a given cut off frequency, therefore when this plug-in is applied, each delay sounds to have increasing bass.
+A low-pass filter attenuates sound above a given cut off frequency, therefore when this plugin is applied, each delay sounds to have increasing bass.
 To the author, this has the psychoacoustic effect of each delay sounding further and further away.

 Based on an effect heard in a popular Cher tune in the late 1990s or later.